 Q: Are all camps residential?
 May campers leave at night and come back in the morning?

 A: All high school camps are residential and campers must stay overnight.
 Only under extraordinary circumstances would commuting campers be considered.
-This year we are offering two junior high day camps: creative writing and film.

 Q: Do campers stay in the residence halls on campus?

 A: Yes, campers reside and dine in the Summer Conference Center, a residence hall on NIU's campus in DeKalb, Illinois.
 Generally, two same-gender campers share a room; campers may request a specific roommate.
 Linens and pillows are not provided.
 There is adult supervision at all times as camp counselors live in the residence hall alongside the campers.